 I’ve found the Rab Valiance jacket is best used as an extra warmth layer at stops, but not for walking in for long periods unless it’s extremely cold.
 This is because the jacket doesn’t breathe particularly well, so if you sweat it’s not able to escape through the waterproof outer material very well.
 The moisture then accumulates in the down, making it damp and lessening the thermal value of the jacket.

 The jacket is reasonably expensive but it’s extremely well designed, very user friendly and best of all waterproof.
-It’s turned out to be most useful on my narrow boat, it’s the perfect layer while I’m stood outside driving the boat.
+Its turned out to be most useful on my narrow boat.
+It’s the perfect layer to slip on in the winter while I’m stood outside driving the boat and packs away small when its not needed.

 Would I recommend the Rab Valiance down jacket instead of a synthetic insulated jacket?